backbone-paginator/backbone.paginator/README.md

 This project seeks to provide a stable, comprehensive pagination component for Backbone.js.
-Until the README has been updated to provide more information, please see the index/demo page for further info on the project.
+Please try out the demo then take a look at backbone.paginator.js and the accompanying models, collections and views to see how it could be used.

+##API

 * ```Paginator.page```: The first 'page' to display in the paginated view
 * ```Paginator.perPage```: The number of results to display per 'page'